Do you offer Telephone or Videochat therapy?

 Insurance Provider: [Will instruct you on how to submit the forms, usually pointing out a form on their website or an address in which you send the receipts.]

 You: “Is there anything else I should know, such as diagnoses that may or may not be covered?”

 Insurance Provider: [Will give you a run down of the diagnosis limitations to reimbursement.]

 What is the hourly fee?

-Your fee will vary depending on what your insurance coverage is.
-We’d be happy to discuss this with you over the phone after speaking with your insurance company.
+Your fee will vary depending on what your insurance coverage is and which therapist you see.
+We’d be happy to discuss this with you over the phone after speaking with you and hearing what your needs are.